Xilinx/open-nic-shell/README.md

 # Run the simulation
 DUT=<module-to-test> GUI=0 DEBUG=0 ./run.sh  # run.sh is linked from the script/tb directory
+# Example
+DUT=p2p_250mhz_wrapper ./run.sh
 ## Set GUI=1 to see waveform
 ```
+Note, in the above example, the top level module specified to Vivado was `p2p_250mhz`, while the top module being simulated is `p2p_250mhz_wrapper`.
+This can be done since we also copied `p2p_250mhz_wrapper.sv`.
+In general any module that is included in the top module specified to Vivado can be simulated with the exported sources.

 ### How the simulation works
 #### Simulation setup